 - This is a five tier open formulary pharmacy plan.
 A formulary is a list of generic and brand-name drugs that your health plan covers.
 Each drug is associated with a tier on the formulary list.
 Tier-one is generic drugs on our formulary list, Tier-two is brand name drugs on our formulary list, Tier-three is drugs not on our formulary list, Tier-four is preferred specialty drugs and Tier-five is non-preferred specialty drugs.
-Each tier has a separate out-of-pocket cost. - We cover prescribed drugs and medications, as described in the chart beginning on the third page. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - Members must make sure their physicians obtain prior approval/authorizations for certain prescription drugs and supplies before coverage applies.
-Prior approval/authorizations must be renewed periodically. - Federal law prevents the pharmacy from accepting unused medications. - Your deductible is \$1,000 for Self Only, \$2,000 for Self Plus One, and \$2,000 for Self and Family enrollment.
-The Self Plus One or Self and Family deductible can be satisfied by one or more family members.
-The deductible applies to all benefits in this Section. - Your Medical Fund must be used first for eligible pharmacy expenses and your deductible must be satisfied before your Traditional medical coverage begins.
-The cost of your prescription will be deducted from your Medical Fund, if available, at the time of the purchase.
+Each tier has a separate out-of-pocket cost. - We cover prescribed drugs and medications, as described in the chart beginning on the third page.
+Copayment levels reflect in-network pharmacies only.
+If you obtain your prescription at an out-of-network pharmacy (non-preferred), you will be reimbursed at our Plan allowance less 30%.
+You are responsible for any difference between our Plan allowance and the billed amount. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - Members must make sure their physicians obtain prior approval/authorizations for certain prescription drugs and supplies before coverage applies.
+Prior approval/authorizations must be renewed periodically. - Federal law prevents the pharmacy from accepting unused medications. - For prescription drugs and medications, you first must satisfy your deductible: In-network: \$1,500 for Self Only enrollment, \$3,000 for Self Plus One enrollment and \$3,000 for Self and Family enrollment or Out-of-Network \$2,500 for Self Only enrollment, \$5,000 for Self Plus One enrollment and \$5,000 for Self and Family enrollment each calendar year.
+The Self Plus One and Self and Family deductible can be satisfied by one or more family members.
+The deductible applies to all benefits in this Section and is reduced by your HRA Fund, if applicable.
+While you are meeting this deductible, the cost of your prescriptions will automatically be deducted from your HRA Fund at the time of the purchase.
+If you are enrolled in the HSA, you will be responsible for the cost of the prescription.
+You may use your HSA debit card.
 The cost of your prescription is based on the Aetna contracted rate with network pharmacies.
-The Aetna contracted rate with the network pharmacy does not reflect or include any rebates Aetna receives from drug manufacturers. - Once you exhaust the Medical Fund and satisfy the deductible, you will then pay a copayment at in-network retail pharmacies or the mail-order pharmacy for prescriptions under your Traditional medical coverage.
-You will pay 40% coinsurance plus the difference between our Plan allowance and the billed amount at out-of-network retail pharmacies.
+The Aetna contracted rate with the network pharmacy does not reflect or include any rebates Aetna receives from drug manufacturers. - Once you satisfy the deductible, you will then pay a copayment at in-network retail pharmacies or the mail-order pharmacy for prescriptions under your Traditional medical coverage.
+You will pay 30% coinsurance plus the difference between our Plan allowance and the billed amount at out-of-network retail pharmacies.
 There is no out-of-network mail order pharmacy program. - Certain drugs require your doctor to get precertification from the Plan before they can be covered under the Plan.
-Upon approval by the Plan, the prescription is covered for the current calendar year or a specified time period, whichever is less. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
+Upon approval by the Plan, the prescription is covered for the current calendar year or a specified time period, whichever is less. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.